LIP-Computing/tutorials/docs/udocker/udocker-04.md

 ## Run the container

-Check the script `udocker-files/run-keras.sh` and modify it the slurm options and partition:
+Check the script `udocker-files/run-keras.sh` and modify the slurm options and partition as you see fit:

 ```bash
 sbatch run-keras.sh